 And a big part of that move is that they will no longer need dropshipping sites to get in the middle of their business.

-Over 25% of all Amazon merchants already are Chinese businesses – not dropshippers but the suppliers themselves – and that number is growing more and more as these businesses figure out and improve their logistic requirements.
+Over 40% of all Amazon merchants already are Chinese businesses – not dropshippers, but the manufacturers themselves – and that number is growing more and more as these businesses figure out and improve their logistic requirements.

 I work with many factories in China myself that have approached me to help them pursue fulfillment opportunities here in the U.S. so that they can sell products from within the United State directly to American customers.